A copyright notice is a concise note published by the Intellectual Property Office (IPO) providing basic copyright guidance.

 We have discretion over when to respond to a request for a notice and it is unlikely that it will be able to provide a notice in response to every request.
-Further details of when we will issue a notice, in particular the prioritisation criteria it will apply in deciding which issues merit priority, are set out below.

 In deciding what guidance to give through copyright notices, we will take into account:

 - within that constraint, as many of the prioritisation criteria set out above as we consider relevant